matrixinfer-ai/kthena/cli/minfer/README.md

 ## Overview

 The `minfer` CLI follows kubectl-style verb-noun grammar and provides an easy way to:
-- Get and view templates and MatrixInfer resources in your cluster
+- Get and view templates and Kthena resources in your cluster
 - Describe detailed information about specific templates and resources
-- Create MatrixInfer resources from predefined manifest templates
+- Create Kthena resources from predefined manifest templates
 - Manage inference workloads, models, and autoscaling policies with kubectl-like commands

 ### Build from Source